joseph-w0ng/cs239hci/evaluation.md

 Your goal is to assess the usability of your system.

 Note: an extension was used to convert our shared team Google Doc into Markdown.
 As a result, there are a few issues with the formatting.
-We've also attached a PDF of our evaluation results since that is a bit easier to read.
+We've also attached a PDF of our evaluation results since that is a bit easier to read - it is in the same folder, titled HCI eval core.pdf

 1. [+5] Evaluate your system with at least 10 participants.
 Write and submit 0.5-1p of notes for each participant.